plucko/ribbit/README.md

 githubapp.js
   * You will need to include this file in the server folder.
+  * It is not included in the repo because it is .gitignore(d).
-  * This file contains your credentials for Github authentication.
+  * **This file contains your credentials for Github authentication, so it should never be pushed to the repo!**
   * It will contain the following: module.exports = {
      clientID:"< get this from signing up your app with github >",